Quick Ways to Solve a Legal Problem with a Lawyer in India

 Solving a legal problem

-Legal assessments frequently take the form of legal problem solving.
+Legal assessments frequently take the form of legal problem-solving.
 It entails reviewing a factual scenario (also known as “the problem”) and outlining the potential legal repercussions of the difficulties raised in the scenario.
-The ability to solve legal puzzles is crucial to both the study and practice of law.
+The ability to solve legal puzzles is crucial to the study and practice of law.
 To accomplish this, you must:

-- Identify and explain the law/rules that apply to those legal issues you’ve identified, including case law and/or legislation.
+• Identify and explain the law/rules that apply to your identified legal issues, including case law and/or legislation.

-There are a number of legal problem solving models, with the most popular being:
+There are several legal problem-solving models, with the most popular being:

 Facts

-- Determine which of the facts you have been given are significant, which are obviously not relevant, and which may become relevant after the rules are determined before stating the legal issues.
+• Determine which facts you have been given are significant, which are not relevant, and which may become relevant after the rules are determined before stating the legal issues.

 Example

-Take Matthew, a 50-year-old independent contractor from Victoria who has been hired by X Pty Ltd for some work.
-Matthew participates in number of employee gatherings and a company-sponsored training session.
+Take Matthew, a 50-year-old independent contractor from Victoria hired by X Pvt Ltd for some work.
+Matthew participates in many employee gatherings and a company-sponsored training session.
 Does he still fall under the contract’s definition of “employee” even though he is a contractor?

 Identify the facts